After the hustle and bustle of the holidays, it’s no wonder most of us begin the New Year looking for ways to slow down and relax.

 Here’s a list of where you can find local beer in Waterloo Region and what the breweries have to say about their craft.

 Drawing on the story of the City of Waterloo’s founders, Abraham and John Erb, Abe Erb Brewing produces a line-up of premium ales and lagers.
-They opened their second location at The Tannery in the Kitchener tech sector this winter.
+They opened their second location at The Tannery in the Kitchener tech sector in the winter of 2017, and their third location in the village of Ayr opened its doors in January of 2019.

 What they say about their craft: “We love brewing and drinking good beer, but we love creating an experience just as much.
 So with our Abe Erb brewing locations, we offer what we call the ‘trifecta’ of beer, food and entertainment,” says owner Rob Theodosiou.